What has been done so far?

-The 2007 Joint Africa-EU Strategy and first Action Plan (2008-2010) emphasise the importance of co-operation in higher education to build high-quality tertiary capacity through networking, mobility of students and scholars, and institutional support and innovation.
-Fostering higher education in Africa is instrumental both for growth and jobs and to provide schools with more qualified teachers.
+The Joint Africa-EU Strategy and first Action Plan (2008-2010) emphasised the importance of cooperation in higher education to increase the mobility of students and staff, and develop a harmonised education system in Africa.

-In addition to higher education, the Africa-EU Strategic Partnership also promotes basic education through co-operation under the Africa-EU Strategic partnership on the Millennium Development Goals (MDGs).
+In addition to higher education, the Africa-EU Strategic Partnership also promotes basic education through cooperation under the Africa-EU Strategic partnership on the Millennium Development Goals